Improve your customer retention and track shopping cart abandonment

 Customer retention means gaining repeat clients or customers for your business.
 Customers who buy from a specific brand frequently means that they have positive experience and satisfaction with the service and/or the products' quality.
 These loyal customers often tell their family and friends about positive experiences.
-This is true on both physical and online store.
+This is true on both physical and online stores.

 Here are 2 strategies to increase customer retention:

-Loyalty program is a marketing strategy to encourage customers to return to the store and continue to shop by offering incentives and rewards on every purchase.
+A loyalty program is a marketing strategy to encourage customers to return to the store and continue to shop by offering incentives and rewards on every purchase.

 1. Rewards that lead to customer retention